-The band on this watch is known to be durable, but not that comfortable, so you might want to be prepared for this if you buy one, and swap it out for a more simple nylon Nato band.
+The band on these EMT watches are known to be durable, but not that comfortable, so you might want to be prepared for this if you buy one, and swap it out for a more simple nylon Nato band.

 It is also great news that this watch is battery-free.
 It’s an automatic, self-winding watch that won’t just die on you mid-task.
 Another plus in my eyes.

 There are three colors to choose from too, which is always nice.

 6. Timex Ironman Rugged 30